mekiisupertramp/mekiisupertramp.github.io/essays/wf_rgb.md

 - Visual Studio Code (VS Code) installed on your computer
 - MicroPico module
 - MicroPython firmware for Raspberry Pi Pico W
+- WS2812B RGB stripes

+All electronics will be explained in a futur post.

 # Step-by-Step installing environment and testing
 Short walks through MicroPython environment from installation to testing the onboard LED.